huggingface/blog/setfit-absa.md

 ## Running inference

-At inference time, the test sentence passes through the aspect candidate extraction, resulting in test instances using the template `aspect_candidate:test_sentence`.
+At inference time, the test sentence passes through the spaCy aspect candidate extraction phase, resulting in test instances using the template `aspect_candidate:test_sentence`.
 Next, non-aspects are filtered by the aspect/non-aspect classifier.
 Finally, the extracted aspects are fed to the sentiment polarity classifier that predicts the sentiment polarity per aspect.

 In practice, this means the model can receive normal text as input, and output aspects and their sentiments: